Cole Sullivan

-Cole Sullivan (born September 25, 2005) is an American college football linebacker for the Michigan Wolverines.
+Cole Sullivan (born September 25, 2005) is an American college football linebacker for the Oklahoma Sooners.
+He previously played for the Michigan Wolverines.

 Early life

 Sullivan attended high school at Central Catholic located in Pittsburgh, Pennsylvania.
 In his junior season, he recorded 117 tackles, two sacks, four pass deflections, and a forced fumble, while hauling in 14 passes for 268 yards.
 Coming out of high school, Sullivan was rated as a three-star recruit, where he committed to play college football for the Michigan Wolverines over offers from 16 other schools such as Notre Dame, Duke, Stanford, and Wisconsin.

 College career

 During his first collegiate season in 2024, Sullivan appeared in 12 games, where he tallied four tackles.
 He entered the 2025 season, in line for an increase in playing time and a key-role on the Michigan defense.
 In week one of the 2025 season, Sullivan recorded five tackles, a sack, and an interception in a victory over New Mexico.
 In week two, he notched three tackles and a sack in a loss against the Oklahoma Sooners.